Matlefkofsky/Final364/README.md

 Steps to run:

-Please use python 3.5 or higher
+1)Please use python 3.5 or higher
-Please pip install the imports in Main.py matlefkofsky364Final1 is the name of the database you must create If necessary: create a username postgres and a password of 12345678 then type python3 Main.py runserver
+2)Please pip install the imports in Main.py 3)matlefkofsky364Final1 is the name of the database you must create 4)If necessary: create a username postgres and a password of 12345678
+5) then type python3 Main.py runserver

 #I included the virtual environment files I used because some of my python files were stored incorrectly. #One should not have to use this if their python files are set up correctly #Some of my friends gave it a try and it worked fine.